-The blue lagoon at Crystal Cave – Sohoton National Park
+Blue lagoon at Crystal Cave – Sohoton Cove

-Before leaving Sohoton National Park to make the journey back to Siargao our captain took us across the lagoon to the Club Tara Resort Diving Board.
+Before leaving Sohoton Cove to make the journey back to Siargao our captain took us across the lagoon to the Club Tara Resort Diving Board.

 The resort looked abandoned with no other tourists in sight and only a few local Filipino’s hanging out on the deck.
 There is also a random waterslide that sticks out of the mountainside that looks like it hasn’t been used in a while.

-Our captain anchored the boat and we swam over to the 5-m diving board, that is attached to the resort, where we spent a good hour throwing ourselves over the edge, one by one.
+Our captain anchored the boat and we swam over to the 5 meter diving board, that is attached to the resort, where we spent a good hour throwing ourselves over the edge, one by one.

 After the copious amounts of fun we had on the diving board we found a dirt trail that leads behind the resort and over a small ridge to Titikan Lake.
 It is definitely worth checking out as the hike to the lake only takes 5 minutes and it was the quietest and most peaceful spot we had discovered that day.